How To Perform Your Best And Make A Good Impression

 Do Not Pick a Piece that is Too Hard

 Performing can be both fun and nerve-wracking.
 Perform a piece that highlights your musical ability and level of complexity.
 But do not pick a piece you cannot perform well because it is too complex, and the same for an easy piece.
 Pick something in your range, and don’t go for an accent you can’t do.

 Do Not Be Unprepared for Travel Delays

 The last thing you want is to arrive late or miss your audition.
 Monitor traffic the week prior to your audition.
 Consider how long it might take to arrive on site.
 Also, factor in additional delays such as community events going on during the day of your audition.
 And it would be a good idea to also know the building and room that your audition is located.

 Do Not Pick the Most Popular Piece

 Don’t perform something that everyone else performs, and do not perform what you think the judges want to hear.
 Make yourself stick out from the crowd.
-If you perform something that students nine out of ten perform, the panel could overlook your originality.
-Be creative to impress!
+If you perform something that nine out of ten students perform, you must be creative to be impressive!

 Do Not Be Unprepared